milin/giticket/README.rst

 Pass ``--regex=`` or update ``args: [--regex=<custom regex>]`` in your .yaml file if you have custom ticket regex.
 By default its ``[A-Z]+-\d+``.

 It is best used along with pre-commit_.

-The following is a sample commit.
+You can use it along with pre-commit by using the following hook.

 ::